 RhoTvrm4 heterozygotes are highly sensitive to light-induced photoreceptor degeneration, but when maintained in standard conditions with ambient light no loss of photoreceptor cell bodies was detected at 1 year of age and immunohistochemistry showed proper localization of rhodopsin to the outer segments.
 At 4 months of age the outer segment lengths are normal but at 1 year they are slightly shorter.
 Assessment by dark-adapted ERG found no reduction in the amplitude of alpha or beta waves in heterozygotes at 4 months or 1 year of age.
 Light-adapted ERGs also found no statistically significant abnormalities in beta wave amplitude.
 However, within one hour after a five-minute exposure to 12,000 lux of bright light the photoreceptor outer segment appears disorganized, there are areas either devoid of outer segments or having aggregates, and the apical processes of retinal pigment epithelium appear to extend further along the outer segments than normal.
 After 24 hours of exposure the inner and outer segments of the retina are disorganized, the border between them indiscernible, and apoptotic photoreceptor cells can be identified by TUNEL staining.
 One week after exposure photoreceptor degeneration has progressed extensively so that only 2 or fewer layers of photoreceptor nuclei remain.
 A two-minute exposure to 12,000 lux was found to be adequate to induce photoreceptor degeneration in two of three heterozygotes.
 Phototransduction deactivation is similar to that of wild-type controls in a two-flash ERG protocol, but heterozygotes have deficits in recovery of the a-wave from bleaching light.

 The RhoTvrm4 mutation was induced by ethylnitrosourea in an ES cell derived from (129S4/SvJae x C57BL/6J)F1and backcrossed onto the C57BL/6J background by repeated cycles of backcrossing.
+At backcross generation N13 the strain was maintained by sibling intercrossing and now is maintained by intercrossing homozygotes.

 |Allele Name||translational research vision model 4|